-And, when your employees feel satisfied and secured, it will easily reflect on social media.
+And, when your employees feel satisfied and secured, it will easily reflect on social media, making your brand and logo design popular.
 They will follow your account, share your content within their professional network - who could translate into your potential candidates.

-Here are three ways social media networks attract talent who’re a perfect fit for your organisation.
+Here are three ways social media management helps you attract talent who’s a perfect fit for your organisation.

 On average, a typical job opening receives around 250 job applicants.
 From which, you will interview only 4-6 people, and hire the one best suitable for the job.
 Of course, your aim is to get as many candidates as possible because in reality, 250 isn’t a lot, especially if you’re hiring remotely and globally.

 To simplify your hiring process, you’d only want to attract candidates that are a good match to your job profile.
 Facebook’s word-specific targeting gives you the freedom to filter your search based on geographical location and specific roles (example: Marketing Manager).
 This way, you spend less time on unqualified candidates, and your ad budget is invested at the right place.